ericdai/S3/docs/USING_PUBLIC_CLOUDS.rst

 Testing: Put an Object to AWS S3 Using CloudServer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To start testing pushing to AWS S3, create a local bucket in the AWS S3
+To test pushing to AWS S3, create a local bucket in the AWS S3
 location constraint.
 This local bucket only stores the metadata locally,
 while both the data and any user metadata (:code:`x-amz-meta` headers
-sent with a PUT object, and tags) are stored on AWS S3.
+sent with a PUT object and tags) are stored on AWS S3.

 The following example builds on the previous steps.